SS United States: Decline (1957–1969)

-Layup in Virginia (1969–1996)
+Layup in Virginia (1969–1992)

 While at Newport News for a scheduled annual overhaul, USL announced United States was being withdrawn from service on November 11.
 While many saw the ship's layup as inevitable, the decision came as a shock to passengers and crew.
-With no warning, newly unemployed crewmembers had only days to finalize work while passengers' awaiting baggage was loaded onto Leonardo da Vinci for a new cruise.
+With no warning, newly unemployed crewmembers had only days to finalize work while passengers' awaiting baggage was loaded onto for a new cruise.
 At the time of her withdrawal, United States had made 800 transatlantic crossings (400 round trips), steamed 2,772,840 nmi, and carried 1,025,691 passengers.
 That month, the Navy sealed and dehumidified the ship to minimize decay.
 When the ship was sealed, all furniture, fittings, and crew uniforms were left in place.
 Her funnels were left half-painted when work suddenly halted, which can still be seen today.

 In June 1970, United States was moved across the James River to the Norfolk International Terminal in Norfolk, Virginia.
 In 1973, USL transferred ownership of the vessel to the United States Maritime Administration.
 In 1976, Norwegian Caribbean Cruise Line (NCL) was reported to be interested in purchasing the ship and converting her into a Caribbean cruise ship but the US Maritime Administration refused the sale due to the classified nature of the ship's naval design elements, forcing NCL to purchase the former France instead.
 The Navy declassified the ship's design features in 1977.

 The same year, a group headed by Harry Katz sought to purchase the ship and dock her in Atlantic City, New Jersey, for use as a hotel and casino, but the plan was never realized.
 By 1978, the Maritime Administration deemed United States worthless to the government and allowed her to be sold.